jeremytregunna/kevo/README.md

 # Run benchmarks
 go test ./pkg/path/to/package -bench .

+# Run with race detector
+go test -race ./...
 ```

+## Project Status

+This project is under active development.
+While the core functionality is stable, the API may change as we continue to improve the engine.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+See our [contribution guidelines](CONTRIBUTING.md) for more information.

 ## License